Externship vs Internship: Key Differences 2026

 Identify your Interests: Determine the industries and roles that align with your career goals.

 Update Your Resume: Highlight relevant skills, achievements, and academic background.
-For externships, highlight academic achievements and enthusiasm for learning, and for internships, emphasize relevant skills and past experiences.
+For internships, emphasize any coursework, projects, or past work experience that shows you can contribute from day one.

 Write a Cover Letter: Customize each application to showcase your enthusiasm and qualifications.